 We know that those who are in the field have the best understanding of the issues and challenges that they face in providing high quality care.
 The standards are drawn from relevant policies, guidelines and research literature and have been developed in consultation with our members, our partner organisations and patient and carer networks.

 Keeping up to date

-these will be due for revision again in 2015.
+The sixth edition standards were published in April 2018 and these will be due for revision again in 2019.

 How we measure performance against the standards